getkub/workflow_automation/README.md

-# workflow_automation
+## workflow_automation
-Creating Workflow automation using n8n
+Creating Workflow automation using n8n and Entirely based on dynamic templates